 Svetlana Serova, Ph.D., A.B.P.P.
 (RP) - Dr. Serova is a Senior Clinical Psychologist in the Department of Rehabilitation Medicine.
-Dr. Serova's area of clinical specialization is outpatient treatment of individuals with acquired brain injury.
+Dr. Serova is Board Certified in Rehabilitation Psychology.
+Dr. Serova's area of clinical specialization is outpatient treatment of individuals with acquired brain injury, spinal cord injury, and medically complex conditions.
 She is a supervisor of interns on the outpatient service and a lecturer within the internship training program.
-Dr. Serova received her Doctorate in Clinical Psychology with emphasis on Health Psychology from the University of North Texas, and completed a two-year Postdoctoral Fellowship in Rehabilitation Psychology and Clinical Neuropsychology at Mount Sinai.
-Her clinical interests include rehabilitation psychology, neuropsychological assessment, return to work after brain injury, and cognitive remediation.
-Dr. Serova is fluent in Russian and provides neuropsychological assessment and treatment services in this language.
+Dr. Serova received her Doctorate in Clinical Psychology with emphasis on Health Psychology from the University of North Texas and completed a two-year Postdoctoral Fellowship in Rehabilitation Psychology and Clinical Neuropsychology at Mount Sinai.
+Her clinical interests include emotional adjustment to disability, caregiver support, impact of a neurological/medical event on relationship dynamics, cognitive remediation and neuropsychological assessment.
+Dr. Serova is also fluent in Russian and provides neuropsychological assessment, and treatment services in this language.